otus-kuber-2023-04/voitenkov_platform/infrastructure/README.md

 [Environment]::SetEnvironmentVariable('AWS_SECRET_ACCESS_KEY', $Env:AWS_SECRET_ACCESS_KEY, 'User')
 ```

-You may also create another **secrets.ps1** with access and secret keys with values from **module.momo-cloud** section of **terraform.tfstate** file to provide it for the person engaged in creation of folders in momo-store cloud (_/infrastructure/2-cloud - Cloud level Terraform project_).
+You may also create another **secrets.ps1** with access and secret keys with values from **module.otus-kuber** section of **terraform.tfstate** file to provide it for the person engaged in creation of folders in momo-store cloud (_/infrastructure/2-cloud - Cloud level Terraform project_).

 8. **.\secrets.ps1** # to set environment variables with **access key** and **secret key**, to access to **organization** cloud S3 backend for Terraform state file in adm-folder.
 9. **copy versions.s3 versions.tf**